SNXyalis/Pollution-Tracker/README.md

 Requirements:

-Node-Red, RabbitMq
+Node-Red, RabbitMq, Tomtom API key

 Notes:
-Configure the rabbitmq and sqllite node paths according to your system and it's ready to use.
+Configure the rabbitmq and sqllite node paths according to your system, change Tomtom api key and it's ready to use.
+The project works specifically for City of London.